Your 7 Months Old Baby Growth and Development

-Lullaby Time: Take him out to the park and introduce him to different environments.
+Lullaby Time: Take him out to the park, and introduce him to different environments.
 Lull him to sleep during the nights by singing nursery rhymes and other soft tunes that are soothing.
-Allow him to soak in his visual surroundings and let him make friends with other kids and observe pets.
+Allow him to soak in his visual surroundings, let him make friends with other kids, and observe pets.

 At seven months old, you don’t have to worry about immunization or seeing the doctor.
-Just make sure you clean your baby’s hands before every meal and try to let him crawl on the floor.
-Your baby’s immune system is developing and is slowly getting accustomed to fighting against various infections so don’t be very obsessive about keeping the floor super clean all the time.
-Just make sure your home’s hygienic, that’s it.
+Optional vaccines like influenza are on schedule, so discuss them with your doctor.
+Make sure you clean your baby’s hands before every meal, and try to let him play with toys on the clean floor.
+Your baby’s immune system is developing, and is slowly getting accustomed to fighting against various infections, so don’t be obsessive about keeping the floor super clean all the time.
+Just make sure your home is hygienic!